 - What is your customers’ current perception of your brand?

-You probably already have most of this data somewhere.
-But using them as a marker, you can create customer service training courses that will ensure your team engages with your customers in a meaningful way.
+By using such data as a marker, you can create customer service training courses that will ensure your team engages with your customers in a meaningful way.

-Already, this helps ensure that your customer service training program will more than cover its cost.
-According to a Gallup research, using analytics to implement targeted interventions for emotionally engaging customers can bring you 50% higher revenue and 55% higher share of wallet.
+Also, your customer service training program will more than cover its cost.
+According to a Gallup research, using analytics to implement targeted interventions for emotionally engaging customers can bring you 50% higher revenue and a 55% higher share of wallet.

 A training needs analysis will help you understand: